Mercedes E-Class saloon - MPG, running costs & CO2

 Expect to pay the standard VED rate for regular E-Class models, with the ‘EQ Power’ plug-in hybrids and ‘EQ Boost’ mild-hybrids eligible for the discounted VED rate.
 The additional annual surcharge also applies to every E-Class with a list price that exceeds £40,000, including the cost of optional extras.
 This surcharge is payable in years two to six of the car’s life.

 The Mercedes E-Class is a desirable, relatively expensive car and all models offer impressive performance, so insurance isn’t cheap.
-Expect models to fall into insurance groups 28 to 49 out of 50 depending on which you engine and trim level you go for.
+Expect models to fall into insurance groups starting from 34 out of 50, depending on which engine and trim level you go for.

 Mercedes is a luxury brand and servicing them isn’t particularly cheap.
 The manufacturer does however offer fixed-price service plans and you can pay for these on a monthly basis to take the sting out of the bills.
 Your local Mercedes dealer will be happy to run through the choices available.